madeofpendletonwool/PinePods/completed_todos.md

 - [x] Finalize loading states so you don't see login page when you are already authenticated
 - [x] Using valkey to ensure stateless opml imports
 - [x] Android play/pause episode metadata
+- [x] Draggable Queues on Mobile Devices
 - [x] Dynamically adjusting Download, Queue, and Saved Episodes so that every page can add or remove from these lists
 - [x] Fixed issue where some episodes weren't adding when refreshing due to redirects
 - [x] Some pods not loading in from opml import - better opml validation.
 Say number importing. - OPML imports moved to backend to get pod values, also reporting function created to update status
 - [x] Update queue slider to be centered
 - [x] People don't clear out of hosts and people dropdowns if a podcast doesn't have people.
 So it shows the old podcast currently
+- [x] div .title on audio player is now a link, not selectable text.
+- [x] Improved the playback and volume dropdowns so they don't interact with the rest of the page now
+- [x] Added some box shadow to the episode image in the full screen player
+- [x] When playing an episode <- and -> arrow keys skips forward and back for the playback now

 Version 0.6.6